Neuroimaging Biomarker Strategy

 Vendors control the pipeline, core labs own the QC, sites manage acquisition.
 No single internal role sees across all of them at once.
 Risks accumulate in the gaps between functions — invisibly, until commitments are already locked.

-My role is to translate biomarker complexity into a clear sponsor decision: proceed, redesign, limit the claim, or stop before avoidable risk becomes embedded.
+My role is to translate biomarker complexity into a clear decision: proceed, redesign, limit the claim, or stop before avoidable risk becomes embedded.

 Start small, clarify fast, scale only if useful